🔵 NEO Update: Software Intelligence That Fills the Gaps

 🎯 90% Recognition Based on Multi-Layered AI Recognition

-Products are recognized through multiple intelligent matching techniques working in concert, from exact synonym matches to AI-powered semantic analysis, ensuring we identify even poorly-formatted, abbreviated, or vendor-specific product names.
+Products are recognized through a combination of multiple intelligent matching techniques, from exact synonym matches to AI-powered semantic analysis, ensuring we identify even poorly-formatted, abbreviated, or vendor-specific product names.

 This multi-layered approach achieves 90% recognition rates compared to typical 70-80% with traditional exact-match systems.